ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 ## Version control systems (VCS)

 We will discuss version control in more detail later in this series, but the need to track and manage changes to a project, especially one that involves software, has long been known.
 Over the years, FOSS developers have used VCS such as [CVS](wiki:Concurrent_Versions_System), [SVN](wiki:Apache_Subversion), and most recently, [Git](wiki:Git).
-All of these systems are _command-line tools_.
+All of these systems are {term}`command-line tools`.

 ## FOSS and VCS on the Internet